Charles F. McAfee

-Biography
+Early life

-Charles Francis McAfee was born on December 25, 1932 in Los Angeles, California, to parents Willie Anna (née Brown) and Arthur James McAfee.
+Charles Francis McAfee was born on December 25, 1932, in Los Angeles, California, to parents Willie Anna (née Brown) and Arthur James McAfee.
 He served with United States Army from 1953 to 1955, during the end of the Korean War and was sent to Germany.

 McAfee graduated with a B.Arch in 1958 from University of Nebraska–Lincoln.
-In 1955, he married childhood friend and singer, Gloria Myrth Winston.